 With NCG, students from all over the world can get the chance to study English by enrolling on an English language course at our school in Liverpool.
-The city is home to more listed building than any other UK city, apart from London.
-And it also boasts many remarkable and historic landmarks for students to explore.
+The city is home to more listed buildings than any other UK city, apart from London.
+There are many remarkable and historic buildings in Liverpool, for students to explore.

 We’ve decided to take a closer look at 4 of Liverpool’s oldest buildings and landmarks, so that you can get the chance to learn more about one of the best student cities in the UK…

 It’s the oldest building in Liverpool’s city centre, originally built between 1716-17.
 Bluecoat Chambers was extended in 1718 into a boarding school for boys.
 In 1925, after the death of the building’s owner William Lever, there were calls to demolish the property.

 After a successful campaign the building was saved and made into the Bluecoat Society of Arts in 1927.
 It sustained substantial damage during the Liverpool Blitz in 1941, but restoration projects took place in 1951 to return it to its former glory.
 The Grade 1 listed building is now the oldest arts centre in the country, and the architectural gem was reopened in 2008 to coincide with Liverpool’s year as European Capital of Culture.

 It’s one of the finest surviving Tudor halls around, and historic buildings in Liverpool that was originally built for the Norris family from 1490 to 1612.
 The Great Hall was the first part of the property to be constructed, and other areas were subsequently added over the years.
 After the death of the last heir in the Norris family, until eventually the National Trust received ownership of the house in 1943 and took full responsibility for it in 1986.